-RCSS preschool students are exposed to Georgia's Bright from the Start Curriculum and the Head Start Curriculum.
-In the Spring of each year preschool children from early childhood programs and daycare centers visit the elementary schools.
-Preschoolers have an opportunity to visit and observe the school's prekindergarten and kindergarten classes.
+5. If applicable, describe how the school will RCSS preschool students are exposed to Georgia's Bright from the Start support, coordinate, and integrate services Curriculum and the Head Start Curriculum.
+In the Spring of each year with early childhood programs at the school preschool level, including strategies for assisting children from early childhood programs and daycare centers visit the preschool children in the transition from elementary early childhood education programs to local schools.
+Preschoolers have an opportunity to visit and observe the school's elementary school programs. prekindergarten and kindergarten classes.
 Near the end of the school year around the month of March, Pre-K students participate in a Kindergarten Round-Up which assesses them on kindergarten skills.
 A kindergarten orientation is also scheduled.
 Daycare Pre-K four-year olds in Head Start and RCSS Pre-K students are assessed three times per year using the Phonological Awareness Literacy Screening (PALS).
-Additionally, twice per year, four-year-olds at identified Head Start and RCSS Pre-K sites, are assessed using the Peabody Picture Vocabulary Test (4th edition) (PPVT-4).
+Additionally, twice per year, four-year-olds at identified Head Start and RCSS Pre- K sites, are assessed using the Peabody Picture Vocabulary Test (4th edition) (PPVT-4).
 To ensure a smooth transition to RCSS schools, the results of these assessments are provided to teachers, administrators and parents, and are used to track student progress, identify strengths and weakness, plan instruction, and plan for student placement in Kindergarten groups and classes.
 A handbook for parents is provided to all Kindergarten students and parents.
 The book provides transition suggestions for both parents and students.
 Counselors provide ideas to ready students for Kindergarten, including reading suggestions and rituals and routines that would support a successful transition.
 Kindergarten teachers spend the first two weeks of school helping with easing student anxiety.
 Counselors provide support for each class as well.
 The district also provides regular training for Pre-K teachers and paraprofessionals on needed topics such as early literacy.
 This would be in addition to the regular training provided by Georgia's Bright from the Start.
 Students receive books three times per year.
 Teachers receive instructional materials and books for their classrooms along with professional learning on early literacy and writing instruction.
-Lastly, L4GA funds also help fund field trips for preschool age students in addition to field trips provided by Bright from the Start thus providing opportunities for students to travel beyond the confines of their neighborhoods and participate in culturally relevant experiences.
+Lastly, L4GA funds also help fund field trips for preschool age students in addition to field trips provided by Bright from the

+Start thus providing opportunities for students to travel beyond the confines of their neighborhoods and participate in culturally relevant experiences.